microsoft/vscode-sublime-keybindings/README.md

 ## FAQ
 ### What keyboard shortcuts are included?

-The included keyboard shortcuts can be looked up in the [contribution list](https://code.visualstudio.com/docs/editor/extension-gallery#_extension-details).
+The included keyboard shortcuts can be looked up in the `Feature Contributions`.

 ![extension contributions](.readme/contributions_list.png)